Eva Trout (novel): Major characters

 Eva Trout-is the main character of the novel.
 She is a 24-year-old, socially awkward woman looking forward to her 25th birthday after which she will be entitled to access the fortune her father bequeathed.
 Although her guardians have not much confidence in her ability to take care of herself, she is a very independent person making her decisions without paying much attention to what people expect of her.
-At the end of the first section, Eva travels to the USA and spends eight years there.
+At the end of the first section, Eva travels to the US and spends eight years there.
 When she comes back, she is the mother of Jeremy whom she apparently purchased from a baby-snatching racket.

 Willy Trout- Eva's father.
 He is an absent character that haunts the novel from the beginning to the end.
 Despite his poor parenting influence, he bequeaths his daughter a fortune that helps Eva be the independent woman she is.

 Iseult Smith-is a former teacher of Eva's who is an idealist teacher at the peak of her career in an English boarding school.
 The close relationship between Eva and her gradually fades away as Eva starts to live with Iseult and her husband as a paying guest at Larkins, a house located in the middle of fruit trees.
 She is a very successful teacher pedagogically, but as an intellectual and a wanna-be author of her own novel and an amateur translator, she is rather "an artist manqué", "a façade of erudition."

 Eric Arble- Iseult's husband.
 As one of the few heterosexual couples of the novel, the Arbles don't seem to be enjoying a happy marriage.
 For Iseult, the main reason for this unhappy marriage is Eva Trout whom they have to take care of or think about all the time.

 Constantine Ormeau- the legal guardian of Eva who lives in London.
 He is one of the homosexual characters in the novel and the lover of Eva's father, Willy Trout.

 The Danceys- is a family living in the neighbourhood of Larkins.
 As the warm and friendly atmosphere of the house fascinates Eva, she spends most of her time with the four children of the Dancey's household.

 Henry Dancey- one of the children of the Dancey family.
 Even as a child, Henry stands out among his siblings with his "composed" and "sardonic" attitude.
-When Eva comes back from the USA, she falls in love with Henry, who is then a student in Cambridge University.
+When Eva comes back from the US, she falls in love with Henry, who is then a student in Cambridge University.

 Elsinore-Eva's roommate in the castle by the lake.
 Upon her unexpected attempt of suicide, her mother takes Elsinore away.
 Eva can never have done with this separation.
 In fact, when she accidentally runs into Elsinoere in Chicago, she seems to have a very vivid memory of their school days.
 However, she is rather cold and unfriendly towards Elsinore when she tells Eva beseechingly: "Take me with you, Trout."